Nadrieril/dhall-rust/README.md

 #### [0.5.3] - 2020-05-30

 - Support building on Windows
-- Support building to wasm
+- Support building to wasm (but imports don't work)

 #### [0.5.2] - 2020-04-12